More about CAMi

 Reuse

-The adapted structures running through our campus reinforce the connection of our neighborhood’s industrial and agricultural heritage to the universal conversation that is art.
+adapted structures on our campus reinforce the connection of our industrial and agricultural heritage to the universal conversation that is art.

-While undertaking an artist-led adaptive-reuse project is far more expensive than building from scratch, we find it well worth the investment for the value its history and unique qualities will add for visitors, as well as the reduced environmental impact.
+While taking on an artist-led adaptive-reuse project is more expensive than building new, it’s well worth the investment for the value its history and unique qualities — as well as reduced environmental impact.

 Natural,